GibzFGC/TwitchBot/README.md

 Then, just add your commands without the "!".
 So, as an example.
 Command: "hello" and Value: "Hi there!" will make !hello work in chat,

+## How Do I Connect the Bot to Twitch?
+If you haven't done so already, you'll need to create a seperate bot account on Twitch.
+Then you'll need to generate an OAuth key for use in the bot.

+You can generate this key by going to http://www.twitchapps.com/tmi/ and logging in as the Twitch Bot.

 ## Features
 - New: Take logs of your chat so you can save those awesome moments in commands, etc!